Nemeritz/Warlords-Reborn/README.md

 A.K.A.
 Super Controller.

-Handles the creation and controlling of child controllers.
-Their distinctive feature is that they don't have an associated view.
+Usually used for set-up purposes, such as in creating components.
 These also typically provide services to child controllers.

-In terms of usage with JavaFX, modules also handles scene transitions.

 Typical file naming is ```SomethingModule```.

 __Component__

 A.K.A.
-JFX Controller, View and Style trio.
+Controller.

-Handles the communication between views and any storage classes, along with providing event hooks to modules.
-These typically come in trios of a Java class, FXML file and a CSS file.
+Handles the communication between FXML views, services and other controllers, along with providing event handlers or observers.
 Scenes are created at this level.

 Typical file naming is ```SomethingComponent```.